c-obsesie/Js-codewars/README.md

 # Js-codewars
-Js-codewars is a list of Algorithms and Coding Challenges build using Javascript.
+Js-codewars is a list of algorithms and coding challenges build using Javascript.